ChThH/Theological-Reflections/docs/canon_web.md

 ---
 layout: page
 title: The Great Canon of Repentance
-subtitle: St Andrew of Crete"
+subtitle: St Andrew of Crete
 ---